eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 6. initial state of the routes<figcaption>
 </figure>

 When BGP detects the node 10.0.1.28 is down, it sends a route update to Zebra with only two remaining paths.
 After Zebra updates this route, it reaches the state shown in Figure 7.

-Using this state as the starting point, the process for a quick dataplane refresh is as follows
+A quick dataplane refresh begins with this state as the starting point.

 <figure align=center>
     <img src="images/nhg_removed_state.png" >
     <figcaption>Figure 7. one path removed state of the routes<figcaption>
 </figure>

 1. Zebra updates this route with new NHG 90 which has the two paths, then sends the route to dataplane.
-This is the current approach that Zebra used and it would recover all traffic for route 200.0.0.0/24 in hardware.
+This is the current approach and it would recover all traffic for route 200.0.0.0/24 in hardware.

 <figure align=center>
     <img src="images/current_nhg_for_dataplane.png" >
 </figure>

-2. Zebra iterates nht list of the route 200.0.0.0/24, then hands each rnh (as above NHG74 is found) in the list to zebra_rnh_fixup_depends().
+2. Zebra iterates nht list of the route 200.0.0.0/24, then hands each rnh (NHG74 is found in this case) in the list to zebra_rnh_fixup_depends().
 <figure align=center>
     <img src="images/find_nhg_by_rnh.png" >
 </figure>